Chart Color Schemes

 Health performance in Ashby is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Ashby faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is approximately 52% of the total population (~1,681 people), slightly lagging behind the average SA2 area at 53.8%.
+Ashby faces significant health challenges, with common health conditions being somewhat prevalent across both younger and older age cohorts.
+The rate of private health cover is relatively low at approximately 52% of the total population (~1,666 people), compared to 54.8% across Greater Perth.

-The most common medical conditions are arthritis (impacting 8.9%) and mental health issues (8.3%), while 67.7% declare themselves completely clear of medical ailments, compared to 73.0% across Greater Perth.
-The area has 23.2% of residents aged 65 and over (753 people), higher than the 13.6% in Greater Perth.
-Health outcomes among seniors present challenges broadly in line with the general population's health profile.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 8.9 and 8.3% of residents respectively.
+Meanwhile, 67.7% of residents declare themselves completely clear of medical ailments, compared to 73.0% across Greater Perth.
+The area has 23.2% of residents aged 65 and over (746 people), which is higher than the 13.6% in Greater Perth.
+Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health